Lima Airport to Miraflores: 4 Ways to Get There

 Is there free wifi in Lima Airport?

 Yes, there is free wifi for the first 15 minutes inside Lima Airport, which you can use to make contact with a driver, order an Uber or search directions to the bus station.
-The network is called FreeAeropuertoGTD and I had no issues connecting.
+The network is called FreeAeropuertoGTD and it was easy to connect to.

 However, as I always say, you should always carry a loaded eSIM in your phone that can be used in the country you’re landing in, just in case you have trouble connecting or the wifi is down.
 I used Airolo’s worldwide eSIM on my trip, and it was great.
 Whenever I was spending longer than a week or two in a country I would buy a local SIM, because that’s much cheaper, but I loved being able to connect right away in every country.

-🇵🇪 More on Peru: An Ultimate Guide to the Peru Backpacking Route
+🇵🇪 Recommended Reading: An Ultimate Guide to the Peru Backpacking Route

 *some links in this article are affiliate links